liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

   and 5-shot baselines without manually copying long commands.
 - Use preset `--compare-to` when validating future optimizations so every run can immediately compare against a saved baseline.
+- Use preset `--profile` to separate Python-side FWI overhead from propagator and NPU runtime before changing core performance paths.